tfilewic/cellar/README.md

 # Wine Cellar Manager

-Building a backend with Node.js, Express, SQLite, and Python scraping to manage personal wine inventory.
+Building a backend with C# (ASP.NET Core), MySQL, and Python scraping to manage personal wine inventory.

 ## Project will:
 - [ ] Create REST API to manage wine entries